Uncertainty-aware Panoptic Segmentation: Introduction

-In this work, we introduce the novel task of uncertainty-aware panoptic segmentation, illustrated in \figref{fig:examples}, intending to provide reliable predictions even in challenging scenarios and to motivate future research in the field of holistic scene understanding.
+In this work, we introduce the task of uncertainty-aware panoptic segmentation: Panoptic segmentation accompanied by calibrated per-pixel uncertainty estimates, covering both the semantic and instance uncertainties.
+This task, illustrated in \figref{fig:examples}, intends to provide reliable predictions even in challenging scenarios and to motivate future research in the field of holistic scene understanding.
 Conventional methods utilize the simple softmax operation to provide probability estimates, which are quite limited in their reliability and typically inflated \cite{sensoy2018evidential}.
 On the other hand, sampling-based methods such as dropout are primary candidates employed for reliable uncertainty estimation in various tasks.
 However, these approaches are computationally intense and thus are not suitable for real-time applications, such as autonomous driving.
 In this context the research in sampling-free methods for uncertainty estimation is gaining interest.
 One such method is evidential deep learning, which is already being used successfully in classification \cite{sensoy2018evidential}, regression \cite{amini2020deep}, and multitask learning settings \cite{petek2021robust}.

-We propose a novel evidential panoptic segmentation network, the EvPSNet architecture, consisting of a shared backbone, separate uncertainty-aware semantic and instance segmentation heads, and a novel probabilistic fusion module, illustrated in \figref{fig:architecture}.
+We propose a novel evidential panoptic segmentation network, the EvPSNet architecture, consisting of a shared backbone, separate uncertainty-aware semantic and instance segmentation heads, and a novel panoptic fusion module.
 In this multitask learning setting, we utilize deep evidential learning for simultaneously predicting semantic and instance segmentation outputs and the corresponding pixel-wise uncertainties.
-As a critical component, our intuitive probabilistic fusion module leverages the predicted uncertainties of both tasks and provides the panoptic segmentation and uncertainty outputs.
+As a critical component, our intuitive fusion module leverages the predicted uncertainties of both tasks and provides the panoptic segmentation and uncertainty outputs.
 We further introduce two new metrics, the uncertainty-aware Panoptic Quality (uPQ) and the panoptic Expected Calibration Error (pECE), allowing to properly evaluate the uncertainty-aware panoptic segmentation and the calibration of the uncertainty estimate, respectively.
-Finally, we propose a new Lov{\'a}sz Evidential loss function for directly optimizing the segmentation intersection-of-union (IoU) utilizing the probabilities provided by the deep evidential learning.
 We provide several strong sampling-free baselines to compare our method against.
 In summary, our contributions are: